troglobit/finit/README.md

 is what Finit changes to after bootstrap, unless 'single' (or 'S') is given on the kernel cmdline, in which case runlevel 1 is started.

-All services in runlevel S(0) are started first, followed by the desired run-time runlevel.
+All services in runlevel S) are started first, followed by the desired run-time runlevel.
 Run tasks in runlevel S can be started in sequence by using `run [S] cmd`.
 Changing runlevels at runtime is done like any other init, e.g. <kbd>init 4</kbd>, but also using the more advanced